HeribertoUroza/terraform_project/README.md

 - Create External Load Balancer next with similar steps above
 - If it all works, you should be able to see the NGINX site with the external LB's External-IP

--- TROUBLESHOOTING YAML LB's
+-- TROUBLESHOOTING
+- (.tf vs .tfvars) For variable files, to normally declare use `.tf` extension.
+If you would like to overwrite some of the varables, use `terraform apply -var-file="<FILE>.tfvars" `.
+The `.tfvars` extension can not declare new variables, only rewrite existing.
-- Make sure subnet tags have the required information so LB's can find them
+- (YAML LB's) Make sure subnet tags have the required information so LB's can find them